MysticShadow427/e-LED/about.md

 The communication between our web socket interface and Arduino port happens through Serial Communication Protocol through transfer of strings.

+You need to give an external supply of 5V to Arduino.

 ## Launching Application